Test ID: BRBPS Broad Range Bacterial PCR and Sequencing, Varies

 Specimen Stability Information: Ambient (preferred)/Refrigerated

-Acceptable: Paraffin-embedded tissue block:
+Acceptable: Paraffin-embedded tissue block

 Specimen Type: Section (scrolls) of FFPE tissue block